larryhastings/starvote/README.md

 ## Changelog

-**2.1.6** - *2024/12/12*
+**2.1.6** - *2024/12/13*

 * Bugfix: previously, `hashed_ballots_tiebreaker` used
   `marshal.dumps` as its binary serializer, because I assumed given identical objects it would always produce an identical bytes string.
 This is not true!
   (And thanks to Petr Viktorin for pointing it out!)
-  We also apparently can't rely on `pickle.dumps` to be deterministic.
+  We also apparently can't rely on `pickle.dumps` to be deterministic, for similar reasons.

   So, **starvote** now has its own bespoke--and completely deterministic--simple binary serializer, called `starvote_custom_serializer`.
 It's tailor-made for the needs of **starvote** and isn't useful for anybody else.
 But it does guarantee that `hashed_ballots_tiebreaker` will now produce identical results across all supported Python versions, across all architectures, regardless of optimization level.

+  (There's also a matching deserializer, naturally called `starvote_custom_deserializer`.
+You shouldn't need to use it either.)

 **2.1.5** - *2024/11/22*